M HKA Museum of Contemporary Art Antwerp

 A walk-in tour at M HKA is an encounter with grandmasters, but just as much an introduction to bold new talent.

 The tour takes place 31.05 11:15-12:45.
-Reservation required, claim your spot here, tickets are €20,00.
+Reservation required, claim your spot here, tickets are €20,00 access to the museum is included in the ticket.

 From 1974 to 1982, cultural centre King Kong was a vibrant space in Antwerp where film, debate, and activism came together.
 In addition to offering a broad spectrum of film classics and contemporary auteur cinema, King Kong also served as a platform for socially critical documentaries, feminist films, queer cinema, and revolutionary Third Cinema.